Swasth-Apps/swasth.co/src/pages/blog/science-of-gratitude-and-wellbeing.md

 SESSION 6: Gratitude Journal

 Every session comes up with a duration to complete it.
 You are supposed to complete your session within a week as the app continuously gives you reminders to get done with your present session.
 Also, you are served with a facility to set your current session using the URL we provide.

-You may also contact our professional advisers and be in touch with them for as long as you want through your ongoing journey with us.
-They not only help you overcome your problems but also suggest ways to tackle them on your own if needed even in the future.

 **STAY HAPPY!
 EXPRESS YOUR GRATITUDE!**